Academic Handbook Course Descriptors and Programme Specifications

 Certificate in Higher Education:

-In order for a student to be awarded a Certificate in Higher Education (Cert HE), they are required to have achieved 120 Level 4 Credits, in accordance with the University’s Academic Regulations for Taught Awards.
+In order for a student to be awarded a Certificate in Higher Education (Cert HE), they are required to have achieved 120 credits at the University in any combination across Level 4 and Level 5.

 Knowledge and Understanding